 Because of all this, you can run the course any time you like, and there’s no need to interact with anyone (so we can be as socially distant as we want or need to be).

 A smart phone (which can be Apple or Android), with the MapRun6 app loaded (make sure you get MapRun6 as it’s the latest version and strongly recommended over the earlier MapRun app).

 Your phone also needs to have a GPS receiver, but that is pretty much any smartphone these days.

 There’s now also a Connect IQ app called MapRunG that runs on many Garmin watches.
 You can download this from the Connect IQ Store (you will also find the full list of compatible watches here).
 This allows you to use your watch to log your route and control visits and not carry your phone.
 More information about this can be found on the MapRunG home page and we have some tips of our own to help you get going.

 You will need to enter a few basic details once you’ve loaded the app, so the system knows who you are – more or less the kind of information you would put on an event entry form:

-(Note: you should avoid entering commas in the Club or Team field as this can cause corruption in your results – this is a known issue that should be resolved soon, but for now, best to play safe!)
+(Note: you should avoid entering commas in the Club or Team field as this can cause corruption in your results – this is a known issue that will probably have been resolved by now, but best to play safe!)